Solo Travel in Northern Ireland

 Things to do in Belfast

-The capital is Belfast which is a vibrant city.
+The capital is Belfast is a vibrant city.
 Here you’ll find welcoming Irish bars, good quality restaurants and a nice marina area.
 You can also visit Crumlin Road Gaol, a former prison that is now open for guided tours.
 This famous prison once housed loyalist and republican prisoners.
+Taking a political tour with an ex-prisoner gives you a better understanding of the political history.

 Take the free walking tour around Belfast to help get your bearings before exploring the Botanic Gardens.
 If you are feeling active, start hiking from the Belfast Castle to Cave Hill Country Park.
 The view from the top of cave hill is worth the walk.